jmalarcon/jquery.YACSSTooltip/README.md

 Yet Another CSS Tooltip jQuery Plugin - Adds a CSS tooltip for the images in a jQuery selection set.

-This small plugin (866 bytes minified and gzipped) adds a visible tooltip to any element with a `title` or `alt` attribute:
+This small plugin (857 bytes minified and gzipped) adds a visible tooltip to any element with a `title` or `alt` attribute:

 ![YACSSTooltip in action](YACSSTooltip.gif)

 It uses the text in the `title` attribute first or the text in `alt` in case the title is not available.
-To prevent the system's native tooltip to be shown, it disables the `title` if present and restores it again after the CSS Tooltip has been hidden.
+To prevent the system's native tooltip to be shown, it disables the `title` if present, and restores it again after the CSS Tooltip has been hidden.

 It takes into account the limits of the viewport so that it doesn't overflow through the right or the bottom.
+Takes into account long lines and wraps them.

 ## Usage